oshan-vishwajith/Fun-with-Quiz/README.md

 ## 🧩 Example Gameplay

 ```
-Welcome to Fun with Quiz!!
+Welcome to Fun with Quiz!

 Question 1: What is the capital of France?
 A) Berlin